juampi92/api-resources/README.md

    /*
    |--------------------------------------------------------------------------
-   | Resorces homepath
+   | Resources home path
    |--------------------------------------------------------------------------
    |
    | This value is the base folder where your resources are stored.
-   | When using multiple apis, you can leave it as a string if every
+   | When using multiple APIs, you can leave it as a string if every
-   | api is in the same folder, or as an array with the apis as keys
+   | api is in the same folder, or as an array with the APIs as keys.
     */
     'resources_path' => 'App\Http\Resources',

     /*
     |--------------------------------------------------------------------------
-    | Resorces
+    | Resources
     |--------------------------------------------------------------------------
     |
-    | Here is the folder that has versionated resources.
+    | Here is the folder that has versioned resources.
 If you store them
     | in the root of 'resources_path', leave this empty or null.
      */
     'resources' => 'App'
  ];
 ```